 All the major operations and practices carried out on the demonstration farm were documented to create audio, video and photographic learning/training material.
-This material has now been developed into a digital wheat production guide (including information on off-farm activities such as agro-economic planning, marketing, processing and value addition) in the form of a mobile phone application, called Elimsis (Elimsis is available to download from the Elimsis website, by going to http://elimsis.org/download-the-elimsis-mobile-application/ on an Android device).
+This material has now been developed into a digital wheat production guide (including information on off-farm activities such as agro-economic planning, marketing, processing and value addition) in the form of a mobile phone application, called Elimsis (please download the Elimsis app from your Android device).

 At the same time, the Agri-Transfer team has worked with other KALRO members of staff to develop a printed wheat production guide, an updated version of an old KALRO production guide last published in 2003.
 In the 2016 season, Agri-Transfer will compare the efficacy of the digital and the printed wheat production guides as training platforms to identify the optimal approach for instructing smallholder wheat farmers in the practices of commercial wheat production.

 A 5-acre seed multiplication plot was sown with the KALRO Eagle 10 variety in Mau Narok Ward of Nakuru County, about 30km from KALRO's centre in Njoro.
 This was carried out in collaboration with the smallholder farming group called Pambazuka, teaching them how to produce certified wheat seed, while multiplying seed for their own use in the 2016 season.
 The farmers rented the land and paid for all manual operations on the wheat crop, while Agri-Transfer supplied bought-in inputs and machinery, and advised the farmers throughout the process: from soil sampling right through to harvest.

 The seed was harvested in March 2016, with a total yield of 7 tonnes from the 5-acre plot, i.e. significantly higher than the national average.
 The Pambazuka Farmer Group members will sell the seed among themselves and within their community.
 In the 2016 season the Group will grow more wheat seed on another 5-acre, jointly-rented plot.

 KALRO-Njoro, in partnership with strategic partners, have recently developed a small wheat thresher.